CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 #### B.II.1.
 Environment and Context

-The Cloud and Edge Computing course was taught by Sami Yangui, emphasizing the importance of virtualization technologies in modern cloud infrastructures.
+The Cloud and Edge Computing course emphasized the importance of virtualization technologies in modern cloud infrastructures.
 The increasing demand for scalable, efficient, and low-latency services highlights the relevance of this subject in fields such as IoT, real-time systems, and 5G networks.

 The course included: